Word spacing: Views

-Jan Tschichold’s rule is that “spacing should be about a middle space or the thickness of an ‘i’ in the type size used.
+Geoffrey Dowding claims that Jan Tschichold’s rule is that “spacing should be about a middle space or the thickness of an ‘i’ in the type size used.
 Wide spaces should be strictly avoided.”
-For Tschichold, it was better for words to be broken up in order avoid wide spacing.
-Other views on this issue of wide spacing include that it could depend on the typeface to determine word spacing, so long as it does not look overspaced.
+He also claims that for Tschichold, it was better for words to be broken up in order avoid wide spacing.
+His other views on this issue of wide spacing include that it could depend on the typeface to determine word spacing, so long as it does not look overspaced.
 The perfect word space is affected by the circumstance; “at larger sizes, when letterfit is tightened, the spacing of words can be tightened as well.”
-Two other gentlemen have expressed different opinions on what the space between words should be.
 Aaron Burns, a typographer, suggested that the lowercase “r” was the best size for spaces between words.
 Edward Johnston, a noted calligrapher, supported that the lowercase “o” was the more appropriate size of measurement for spacing.